 - /media/moths_z/Hecatera dysodea-A-V

-This species can usually be identified by the presence of rich, orange markings on the forewing.
+This species can usually be identified by the rich, orange markings on the forewing.
 It is most similar to Pseudobryomima muscosa, a similar-sized mottled green species that flies in forested habitats in our region, and Lacinipolia strigicollis, an abundant species that occurs in a variety of habitats.
-Hecatera dysodea can be told from P. muscosa by the orange color, darker median area, and lighter two-toned hindwings, all lacking in P. muscosa.
-In addition, P. muscosa does not have hairs on the eyes.
+Hecatera dysodea can be told from P. muscosa by the orange color, darker medial area, and lighter two-toned hindwing, all lacking in P. muscosa.
+In addition, P. muscosa does not have hairy eyes.
 Lacinipolia strigicollis is similar in size and general pattern, but lacks the strong yellow and orange colors of H. dysodea and has a whiter hindwing with less gray at the margin.

-Hecatera dysodea is found in disturbed roadside, urban, and agricultural habitats at low elevations, both in the Willamette Valley and east of the Cascades.
+Hecatera dysodea is found in disturbed roadside, urban, and agricultural habitats at low elevations.

 This species is native to Eurasia where it is widely distributed.
-It has spread east to Utah and Colorado outside of our region (Moth Photographers Group).
+It has spread to central California and the Rocky Mountain region as far east as western Nebraska outside of our region (Moth Photographers Group (September, 2022)).

 This species is a foodplant specialist feeding on wild lettuce (Lactuca spp.) in the Asteraceae.
 The larvae have been found commonly on prickly lettuce (Lactuca serriola) in the Northwest.
 It is also known to feed on hawksbeard (Crepis spp.) and on sow thistle (Sonchus spp.) in the Asteraceae.

-The adults appear to be multiple-brooded in the Northwest and have been found from early June to September.
+The adults appear to be multiple-brooded in the Northwest and have been found from early May to mid-September.
 They are nocturnal and come to lights, but have also been found in traps baited with floral-scented lures.